rbnpontes/REngine/README.md

 If you are under windows, you just need to build and run `REngine.Sandbox` project.
 (Again, you can do easily with Visual Studio.)

 ## Linux Build
+Before Build, you must have the follow libraries on your system:
+`libFLAC.so.8, libdl.so`

 If you are using Linux, you will need to build the graphics engine driver first.
 To accomplish this, clone the driver repository and build it using CMake.

 > Ensure that you have CMake and C++ tools installed on your Linux